axtk/react-store/README.md

     // the second argument.

     let taskData = taskStore.get(id);
-    // If not pre-filled, `taskStore` is initially empty and `taskData`
+    // If not pre-filled, `taskStore` is initially empty, `taskData`
-    // is undefined.
+    // is undefined, and then the following effect is required to
+    // fetch the data.

     useEffect(() => {
         // If the data was already in the store, this effect can be